 To make a rental date request:

-All rental date requests should be submitted via e-mail to Susan Earabino, Scheduling Manager.
+Or e-mail venue rental date requests to Susan Earabino, Scheduling Manager.

 New England Conservatory's Jordan Hall provides an intimate and versatile setting for a wide variety of presentations.
 Orchestras, chamber ensembles, recitalists, and jazz artists alike have found the hall ideal for performances and recording sessions.